Dried persimmons from a fruit vendor near Millak Waterfront Park. Busan, South Korea. © Matt Lemon Photography. All Rights Reserved.

 I tried to find a nice video to show the process of how persimmons are dried but couldn’t find one I particularly liked.
 I did find an amateur video without explanations (but with corny music) and a video by Arirang TV with explanations (but also with a superfluous foreign guest).

 Compared to apples, persimmons have higher levels of dietary fibre, sodium, potassium, magnesium, calcium, iron and manganese, but lower levels of copper and zinc.
 They also contain vitamin C and provitamin A beta-carotene.
 One can find several health benefits attributed to persimmons, such as curing stomach ailments or lowering blood pressure, but that’s not my expertise.
 For some reason, I found it particularly difficult to find well-presented information about Korean persimmons.
-If you know of a great food blog or video with information to improve this blog post, please leave a comment below.
+If you know of a great food blog or video with information, please leave a comment below.